Payment reminder templates for overdue invoices - that work!

 Click to tweet from the Chaser blog - button

-In this post, we'll be looking at what it means to remit payment and examining some of the more commonly used B2B payment remittance services.
+In this post, we'll examine what it means to remit payment and some of the more commonly used B2B payment remittance services.

 1. What is payment remittance?